weaveworks-experiments/demo-weave-kube-hybrid/README.md

 The federated API server will use a NodePort on static port 30443 on all nodes in London with token auth.
 Now deploy federated API service and federated API/controller-manager deployments:
 ```
+$EDITOR config/deployments/federation-apiserver.yaml
+# Change 'cluster.world' to your own domain name that is under control of
+# google cloud DNS.
+XXX How is it going to authenticate to it???
+TODO set
+# --dns-provider-config, and provide a correctly-configured file as a secret.
 kubectl --context=london apply -f config/services -f config/deployments
 ```